Malawi finds wreckage of vice president’s plane but no survivors

 The plane left the capital, Lilongwe, on Monday but failed to make its scheduled landing at Mzuzu international airport about 370km (230 miles) to the north about 45 minutes later.

-The president had then ordered national and local authorities to “conduct an immediate search and rescue operation to locate the whereabouts of the aircraft”, his office said.
+The president had then ordered national and local authorities to “conduct an immediate search and rescue operation to locate the whereabouts of the aircraft”.

+Speaking on Tuesday, the president called the expressed sorrow that the rescuers had found no one alive.

+“I’m deeply saddened, I’m sorry to inform you all that it has turn out to be a terrible tragedy.
+The search and rescue team has found the aircraft near a hill… they have found it completely destroyed with no survivors,” he said.